-Figure 3: Reconfiguration of a TECH
+Figure 2: Reconfiguration of a TECH

-Figure 4: Replacing faulty nodes 1100 and 1110 with spare nodes 01SS and 11SS, respectively
+Figure 3: Replacing faulty nodes 1100 and 1110 with spare nodes 01SS and 11SS

-The reconfiguration algorithm in the relaxed mode of operation first tries to assign each detected faulty node to a spare node at stage two.
-This is done to make the spare nodes at stage one available for the next strict mode of operation.
-For example, in Figure 2, in the relaxed mode of operation, the task of faulty nodes 0110 and 0000 are assigned to spare nodes S1SS and S0SS while in the strict mode of operation, they would be assigned to the local spare nodes 01SS and 00SS, respectively.
-Under the relaxed mode of operation, if there is no available unassigned spare node at stage two, a spare node from stage one is assigned to the faulty node; details of reconfiguration algorithm under the relaxed mode of operation is discussed in Section 4.2.
+The reconfiguration algorithm in the relaxed mode of operation assigns each detected faulty node to a spare node at stage two so that every healthy regular node would have an available spare node, at stage one, in its local cluster for possible reconfiguration in the next strict mode of operation.
+For example, in Figure 1, in the relaxed mode of operation, the task of faulty nodes 0110 and 0000 are assigned to spare nodes S1SS and S0SS while in the strict mode of operation, they would be assigned to the local spare nodes 01SS and 00SS, respectively.
+Under the relaxed mode of operation, if there is no unassigned spare node at stage two, a spare node from stage one is assigned to the faulty node; details of reconfiguration algorithm under the relaxed mode of operation is discussed later in this section.